 Set your crockpot to warm (not low) and it is time for bed!
 In the morning, you will wake up to a house that smells like gingerbread cookies!
 A thick skin or even a burnt-like layer will probably be on top of your oatmeal (this varies from crockpot to crockpot).
 Just give it a good stir and you will be set.

 While this oatmeal will be very flavorful, it is not overly sweet.
 It will also be quite thick.
 If you prefer it sweet (like I do) you can add brown sugar (or a brown sugar alternative such Swerve or golden monk fruit).

-Other great adds ins are: maple syrup, agave, powdered sugar, butter (or plant based substitute), cinnamon, nuts, bananas and chocolate chips.
+Other great add-ins are maple syrup, agave, powdered sugar, butter (or plant-based substitute), cinnamon, nuts, bananas, and chocolate chips.
 Adding a tablespoon of peanut or almond butter is another awesome add-on!
-You can add it in to your hot oatmeal and let it melt right in!
+You can add it to your hot oatmeal and let it melt right in!

 If you are serving this on a holiday or other special occasion, it is great garnished with an actual gingerbread cookie or even a candy cane!